Yifei-AHU/AERI-PEDES/README.md

 In the meantime, check out our related papers if you are interested:

 🔔🔔🔔 We have curated and maintained a repository for the Text-Image Person Retrieval community 【**[[Awesome-Text-Image Person Retrieval](https://github.com/Yifei-AHU/Awesome-Text-Image-Person-Retrieval)]**】.
-This repository systematically collects representative papers, codes, and datasets in this field.

-【**We warmly welcome researchers and practitioners to contribute by submitting Pull Requests for outstanding works, and together promote the development of Text-Image Person Retrieval!**】
+We welcome contributions via 【**Pull Requests**】 to include more excellent works and jointly advance the field!

 🎉【**TIFS 2026**】 Cross-modal Person Retrieval with One-to-Many Relation Modeling, TIFS 2026, Yifei Deng et al., [[PDF](https://ieeexplore.ieee.org/abstract/document/11503671)]